arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

-ï»¿<a name="HOLTop"></a>
+<a name="HOLTop"></a>
-# Introduction to Windows Azure Virtual Machines #
+# Introduction to Microsoft Azure Virtual Machines #

 ---

 <a name="Overview"></a>
 ## Overview ##

-Using Windows Azure as your Infrastructure as a Service (IaaS) platform, will enable you to create and manage your infrastructure quickly, provisioning and accessing any host ubiquitously.
+Using Microsoft Azure as your Infrastructure as a Service (IaaS) platform, will enable you to create and manage your infrastructure quickly, provisioning and accessing any host ubiquitously.
 Grow your business through the cloud-based infrastructure, reducing the costs of licensing, provisioning and backup.

-In this hands-on Lab, you will learn how to deploy a simple ASP.NET MVC 4 Web application to a Web server hosted in Windows Azure, using SQL Server and configuring load balancing.
+In this hands-on Lab, you will learn how to deploy a simple ASP.NET MVC 4 Web application to a Web server hosted in Microsoft Azure, using SQL Server and configuring load balancing.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create a Web Farm using Windows Azure Management Portal
+- Create a Web Farm using Microsoft Azure Management Portal
 - Configure Load Balancing in IIS
 - Deploy a Simple MVC4 Application that consumes SQL Server Features
 - Create a Virtual Machine with SQL Server Full-Text Search feature to be consumed by the MVC Application